Bearsampp/module-powershell/.gradle-docs/README.md

 **Solution**:
 1. Check internet connection
 2. Verify URL in `releases.properties` or `deps.properties`
-3. Check if GitHub/SourceForge is accessible
+3. Check if GitHub is accessible
 4. Try manual download and place in temp directory

 ---